於潜女 The Yuqian Women

 old En. trans. by G. Osing, J. Min & H. Huang (1990)

-Snow blouses, blue skirts, the Yuqian women wear.
+Snow blouse, blue skirt, the Yuqian women wear.

-Their feet are pale as frost because they’re bare.
+Their feet are pale as frost, for they are often bare.

-Just a silver comb, in two loops they dress up hair;
+Just a silver comb, in two loops they dress the hair;

 Wind or rain, their silver headbands stay, I swear.

-To honour their King Qian, their legend figure.
+To honour their King Qian, their legendary figure.

-The willows start shedding catkins to Yun River.
+Willows start shedding their catkins on Yun River.

 No Yuqian man trades his girl for a posh lady fair.